 Before attending college, Kylie was unaware that sexual violence posed such a widespread risk on campus.
-While at the University of Connecticut (UConn), Kylie was raped and sexually assaulted by a friend.
-As part of her healing she became a dedicated advocate for survivors, co-founding a student organization called Revolution Against Rape to spread awareness of sexual assault and prevention.
+While at the University of Connecticut (UConn), Kylie was personally affected by sexual assault.
+As part of her healing, she became a dedicated advocate for survivors, co-founding a student organization called Revolution Against Rape to spread awareness of sexual assault and prevention.

-Following her graduation as a Registered Nurse in May of 2013, Kylie and four other women (represented by civil rights attorney Gloria Allred) filed a federal and civil Title IX lawsuit against UConn through the US Office of Civil Rights, reporting a failure of the school to ensure their rights.
-During this time, Kylie testified before the Connecticut state legislature about her experience.
-As a result, the legislature unanimously passed a bill addressing sexual assault on college campuses which the Governor signed into law.
+Following her graduation as a Registered Nurse in May of 2013, Kylie and four other women (represented by civil rights attorney Gloria Allred) filed a federal and civil Title IX lawsuit against UConn through the U.S. Office of Civil Rights and U.S. Department of Education, reporting a failure of the school to ensure their rights under Title IX.
+During this time, Kylie testified before the Connecticut state legislature.
+Soon after, the legislature unanimously passed a bill addressing sexual assault on college campuses which the Governor signed into law.
 The case against UConn was settled in July 2014.

 While leading her classmates as Nursing Class President, Kylie was named Outstanding Woman Scholar by the UConn School of Nursing, awarded the Spirer/Dueker Student Life Humanitarian Achievement Award by UConn Student Life, and honored as one of UConn Today’s Exceptional New Graduates.
 She has been named Activist of the Month by the Connecticut National Organization of Women, Woman of the Month by Connecticut Young Women Rising, and Woman of Inspiration by the Connecticut Women's Education and Legal Fund.
 Kylie will graduate in the summer of 2019 from the Smith College School of Social Work with her Master's in Social Work.

 She can be contacted at 413-695-0075 or email@example.com for questions or event/workshop requests.